 If you’re spending only a weekend in Paris, the very best way to maximize your time is to enjoy small group Paris tours guided by local experts like us.

 Getting into Paris

 There are three different airports in Paris: Charles de Gaulle (CDG), Orly (ORY) and Paris-Beauvais (BVA).
-How you get from each one to the city center will depend on many factors, but remember to think about timing and how much heavy luggage you may or may not have.
+How you get from each one to the city center will depend on many factors, but remember to think about timing and how much heavy luggage you may have.

 Paris’s main international airport is CDG.
 To get from CDG to Paris, you can:

 - Use the Paris metro system.
 If you want to go this route, you’ll have to take the RER B (blue line), which costs €10.30.
 Depending on the exact location you’re heading to, this will normally take you anywhere from 30-45 minutes to reach your destination